-AMA policy explicitly supports prohibitions on the use of genetic information in the context of health insurance, and in the employment context, AMA ethical opinion states that it is generally inappropriate to exclude workers with genetic risks of disease from the workplace because of their risk, and that the use of genetic testing to make employment decisions can result in discrimination.
+In the employment context, AMA policy is silent.
+However, Ethical Opinion E-2.132, "Genetic Testing by Employers," states that it is generally inappropriate to exclude workers with genetic risks of disease from the workplace because of their risk, and that the use of genetic testing to make employment decisions can result in unfair discrimination.

-More generally, AMA policy on patient privacy and confidentiality states that genetic information should be kept confidential and should not be disclosed to third parties without the explicit informed consent of the tested individual.
-This policy also directs the

-AMA Board of Trustees to monitor and support federal legislation that will afford patients protection against discrimination on the basis of genetic testing.
+Lengthy AMA policy generally addresses patient privacy and confidentiality (H-315.983, "Patient Privacy and Confidentiality"), stating that genetic information should be kept confidential and should not be disclosed to third parties without the explicit informed consent of the tested individual.
+It further directs the AMA Board of Trustees to monitor and support federal legislation that will afford patients protection against discrimination on the basis of genetic testing.